-This yields the linear McCormick relaxation of the QCQP-L shown in Formulation 2.
-Then, a spatial Branch and Bound algorithm, see for example Liberti (2008), is employed to find the globally optimal values for all the prices.
+A spatial Branch and Bound algorithm, see for example Liberti (2008), is employed to find the globally optimal values for all the prices.
 A conceptual outline of the method is given below:

-- 1. Solve the McCormick relaxation (Formulation 2) using the initial bounds. - 2.
-From the solution value of the prices, compute the corresponding choices and construct a feasible solution.
+1. Solve the McCormick relaxation (Formulation 3) using the initial bounds.

-- 3. Choose a price to branch on, then split the search interval for that price, i.e., its bounds, into two, while all other price bounds remain the same.
+- 2. From the solution value of the prices, compute the corresponding choices and construct a feasible solution. - 3.
+Choose a price to branch on, then split the search interval for that price, i.e., its bounds, into two, while all other price bounds remain the same.
 Add two new nodes to the Branch and Bound tree, each corresponding to one set of the new bounds. - 4.
 Choose the next node from the tree based on the achieved objective value in its parent node (best-first-search), and solve the relaxation with the bounds corresponding to that node. - 5.
 Continue until the relative gap between the objective value of the tightest relaxation is close enough (up to a predefined relative optimality gap) to the objective value of the best feasible solution found.

-In every node of the Branch and Bound tree, Formulation 2 needs to be solved with a given set of price bounds, which may be time-consuming due to a large number of variables η and ω .
-However, Formulation 2 is highly separable: indeed, if all variables p_i are fixed to a certain value, the utility maximization problem can be solved for every individual and scenario independently.
+In every node of the Branch and Bound tree, Formulation 3 needs to be solved with a given set of price bounds, which may be time-consuming due to a large number of variables η and ω .
+However, Formulation 3 is highly separable: indeed, if all variables p_i are fixed to a certain value, the utility maximization problem can be solved for every individual and scenario independently.
 This is why a Benders decomposition approach is considered to speed up the solution of the McCormick relaxation in each node of the Branch and Bound tree.
 Benders decomposition works by decomposing the original problem into a master problem and a subproblem, where the master problem is a relaxation of the original problem that iteratively is improved by the addition of optimality and feasibility cuts, see for example Rahmaniani et al. (2017).
-For more details on the B&BD algorithm, see Haering et al. (2023).